EPCCed/hpc-intro-2021-02-20/_episodes/14-modules.md

 ```
 {: .output}

-## Loading and unloading software
+## Loading and unloading modules

 To load a software module, use `module load`.
-In this example we will use Python 3.

-Initially, Python 3 is not loaded.
+Let's say we would like
+to use the NetCDF utility `ncdump`.

-We can test this by using the `which` command.
+On login, `ncdump` is not availble.
+We can test this by using the `which`
-`which` looks for programs the same way that Bash does,
+command. `which` looks for programs the same way that Bash does,
 so we can use it to tell us where a particular piece of software is stored.

 ```
-{{ site.host_prompt }} which python3
+{{ site.host_prompt }} which ncdump
 ```
 {: .bash}
 ```
-{% include /snippets/14/which_missing.snip %}
+which: no ncdump in (/usr/local/maven/bin:/lus/cls01095/work/y07/shared/bolt/0.7/bin:/work/y07/shared/utils/bin:/opt/cray/pe/perftools/20.10.0/bin:/opt/cray/pe/papi/6.0.0.4/bin:/opt/cray/libfabric/1.11.0.0.233/bin:/opt/cray/pe/craype/2.7.2/bin:/opt/cray/pe/cce/10.0.4/cce-clang/x86_64/bin:/opt/cray/pe/cce/10.0.4/binutils/x86_64/x86_64-pc-linux-gnu/bin:/opt/cray/pe/cce/10.0.4/binutils/cross/x86_64-aarch64/aarch64-linux-gnu/../bin:/opt/cray/pe/cce/10.0.4/utils/x86_64/bin:/usr/local/Modules/bin:/usr/local/bin:/usr/bin:/bin:/opt/cray/pe/bin:/usr/lib/mit/bin)
 ```
 {: .output}

-We can load the `python3` command with `module load`:
+We can find the `ncdump` command by using `module load`:

 ```
-{% include /snippets/14/load_python.snip %}
+{{ site.host_prompt }} module load cray-netcdf
 ```
 {: .bash}
 ```
-{% include /snippets/14/which_python.snip %}
+/opt/cray/pe/netcdf/4.7.4.2/bin/ncdump
 ```
 {: .output}

 So, what just happened?

-To understand the output, first we need to understand the nature of the `$PATH` environment
+To understand the output, first we need to understand the nature of the
-variable. `$PATH` is a special environment variable that controls where a UNIX system looks for
+`$PATH` environment variable. `$PATH` is a special environment variable
+that controls where a UNIX system looks for software.
+Specifically,
-software.
-Specifically `$PATH` is a list of directories (separated by `:`) that the OS searches
+`$PATH` is a list of directories (separated by `:`) that the OS searches
 through for a command before giving up and telling us it can't find it.
-As with all environment
-variables we can print it out using `echo`.
+As with all environment variables we can print it out using `echo`.

 ```
 {{ site.host_prompt }} echo $PATH
 ```
 {: .bash}
 ```
+/opt/cray/pe/netcdf/4.7.4.2/bin:
 {% include /snippets/14/path.snip %}
 ```
 {: .output}

 You'll notice a similarity to the output of the `which` command.
-In this case, there's only one
+In this case,
-difference: the different directory at the beginning.
-When we ran the `module load` command,
+there's only one difference: the different directory at the beginning.
+When we
-it added a directory to the beginning of our `$PATH`.
+ran the `module load` command, it added a directory to the beginning of our
+`$PATH`.
 Let's examine what's there:

 ```
-{% include /snippets/14/ls_dir.snip %}
+{{ site.host_prompt }} ls /opt/cray/pe/netcdf/4.7.4.2/bin

 ```
 {: .bash}
 ```
-{% include /snippets/14/ls_dir_output.snip %}
+nc-config  nccopy  ncdump  ncgen  ncgen3  ncxx4-config  nf-config
 ```
 {: .output}

-Taking this to it's conclusion, `module load` will add software to your `$PATH`.
-It "loads"
+In summmary, `module load` will add software to your `$PATH`.
-software.
-A special note on this - depending on which version of the `module` program that is
-installed at your site, `module load` will also load required software dependencies.
+`module load` may also load additional modules with software dependencies.

-{% include /snippets/14/depend_demo.snip %}
+To unload a module, use `module unload` with the relevant module name.

+> ## Unload!
+>
+> Confirm you can unload the `cray-netcdf` module and check what happens
+> to the `PATH` environment variable.
+{: .challenge}

 ## Software versioning